+Indeed, the pharma industry has seen a biotechnology revolution in the past few years and it is estimated that biologics now make up 13 per cent of the total prescription drug sales in the US.
 With currently more than 400 biologic products in clinical trials and approximately 700 biologics products in pre-clinical or early stage development, biopharma firms have their hands full focusing on bringing these therapies successfully to market.

 Meanwhile, the report, titled: 'Global Biopharmaceutical Contract Manufacturing Markets', pointed out that CMOs in this field are also now starting to mature and branch out beyond offering typical manufacturing services, to add-ons such as formulation development, consulting, logistics, packaging, as well as proprietary technology platforms in order to grab more from the value chain.